therealthapa/case2025-multimodal/README.md

 ## Evaluation ##

 All the images have a unique identifier called "index".
 The labels for training data are organized in the folder provided.
-For evaluation and testing, the script takes one prediction file as the input.
-Your submission file must be a JSON file which is then zipped.
-To submit the files, name your submission as submission.json and zip it with the file name, ref.zip.
-Make sure that the zip does not have any sub-directories.
-The system only recognizes the first file in the zip folder, so do not zip multiple files together i.e. your ref.zip file should contain a single submission.json file.
+For evaluation and testing, the script takes one prediction file as input.
+Your submission file must be a JSON file inside a zipped archive.
+To submit the files, name your JSON file submission.json and zip it with the file name ref.zip.
+Ensure that the zip does not have any sub-directories.
+The system only recognizes the first file in the zip folder, so do not zip multiple files together, i.e. your ref.zip file should contain a single submission.json file.
 The files can have any names.
 The JSON file infers the label predicted by the algorithm for a specific image with a unique index.

 A sample file is available at X.

-IMPORTANT: Make sure that the index order in the submission file in JSON is in ascending order.
+IMPORTANT: Ensure that the index order in the submission file in JSON is in ascending order.
 For example:

 ```python